 The other day as I was running between the numerous weekend activities I found myself writing in my head.
 I effortlessly pieced together the next chapter of my novel, but yet the ideas that flowed in my mind never made it any further.
 As always, I told myself that if I had been in front of the computer or had my notebook with me, then I would have penned this fantastic chapter.
 Was I being truthful with myself?

-I pondered what holds me back from writing.
+I’m always wondering what holds me back from writing.
 My thoughts turned to the first story I wrote, I was a second grader.
 I wrote about an adventurous turtle complete with my artistic take on how this little turtle looked throughout the story.
-I tried to remember how the story formed or if I struggled with this second grade assignment; the only thing that came to mind was my teacher’s encouragement to continue writing, and so I have.
+I tried to remember how the tale formed or if I struggled with this second-grade assignment; the only thing that came to mind was my teacher’s encouragement to continue writing, and so I have.

-1 Peter 5:7 Cast all your anxiety on Him because He cares for you.
+1 Peter 5:7: Cast all your anxiety on Him because He cares for you.